ThomasBoom89/openweathermap-one-call-api/README.md

 ## FAQ

 Q: Which language is currently supported? \
-A: See src/OneCallApi/Language.php::MAP \
+A: You have to use Enum Thomasboom89\OpenWeatherMap\OneCallApi\Language \
 (If a language is missing, please open an issue)

 Q: Which unitsystem is currently supported? \
-A: See src/OneCallApi/Unit.php::MAP
+A: You have to use Enum Thomasboom89\OpenWeatherMap\OneCallApi\Unit \

 ## License

 Openweathermap One Call API
-Copyright (C) 2022 ThomasBoom89.
+Copyright (C) 2023 ThomasBoom89.
 MIT license.

 Openweathermap One Call API includes several third-party Open-Source libraries, which are licensed under their own respective Open-Source licenses.